296622873/gitskills/README.md

-Creating a new branch is quick AND simbbss
+Creating a new branch is quick